domoritz/label_generator/README.md

 ## Requirements

 Install OpenCV with python support.
-Also install freetype, ghostscript, and imagemagic.
+Also install freetype, ghostscript, imagemagic, and tesseract.

 ## AWS instructions